-- (a) The final approval or disapproval determination must be made within one year of receipt of a complete application and must include the following: - (i) A copy of the final PSD permit or the determination to deny the permit; - (ii) A summary of the comments received; - (iii) Ecology's response to those comments; - (iv) A description of what approval conditions changed from the preliminary determination; and - (v) A cover letter that includes an explanation of how the final determination may be appealed. - (b) Ecology shall mail distribute by electronic means or postal service a copy of the cover letter that accompanies the final determination to: - (i) Individuals or organizations that requested notification of the specific project proposal; and - (ii) Other individuals who requested notification of PSD permits. - (c) Ecology shall distribute by electronic means or postal service A a copy of the final determination shall be sent to: - (i) The applicant; - (ii) U.S. Department of the Interior National Park Service; - (iii) U.S. Department of Agriculture Forest Service; - (iv) EPA Region 10; - (v) The permitting authority with authority over the source under chapter $\underline{173}$ - $\underline{401}$ WAC; - (vi) Any person who commented on the preliminary determination; and - (vii) The location for public inspection of material required under subsection (2)(a) of this section.
+- (a) The final approval or disapproval determination must be made within one year of receipt of a complete application and must include the following: - (i) A copy of the final PSD permit or the determination to deny the permit; - (ii) A summary of the comments received; - (iii) Ecology's response to those comments; - (iv) A description of what approval conditions changed from the preliminary determination; and - (v) A cover letter that includes an explanation of how the final determination may be appealed. - (b) Ecology shall post the final determination on the same website where the draft permit and public notice was posted according to (2)(b)(i) of this section. - (b)(c) Ecology shall mail distribute by electronic means or postal service a copy of the cover letter that accompanies the final determination to: - Individuals or organizations that requested notification of the specific project proposal; and - (ii) Other individuals who requested notification of PSD permits. - (e)(d) Ecology shall distribute by electronic means or postal service Aa copy of the final determination shall be sent to: - (i) The applicant; - (ii) U.S. Department of the Interior National Park Service; - (iii) U.S. Department of Agriculture Forest Service; - (iv) EPA Region 10; - The permitting authority with authority over the source under chapter 173-401 WAC; and - (vi) Any person who commented on the preliminary determination; and. - (vii) The location for public inspection of material required under subsection (2)(a) of this section.